Will your planned career change really lead to greater fulfillment in your

-Perhaps a family member has become sick or died and this has caused you to reconsider if you want to be as dedicated to your career from now on.
+Perhaps a family member has become sick or died and this has caused you to reconsider if you want to re-prioritize your career.

-Perhaps your career change reason is connected with the cost of raising children and you are reconsidering another career for monetary reasons.
+Perhaps your reason for career change is connected with the cost of raising children and you are reconsidering another career for monetary reasons.

 Or having children has made you reevaluate whether you want to be away from home as much.

-Getting your work-life balance right is a continuously evolving issue for most people.
+Getting your work-life balance right is a never-ending issue for most people.

 This is another reason why some people opt for self-employment or work at home careers, hoping it will give them more control over their time.